Does your sh*t sail around the toilet bowl like a happy otter? Our stinkers are supposed to be sinkers. So what’s up with floating poop?

 If peering at your poop reveals floating stools on the reg, you are likely experiencing malabsorption.
 Say you see buoyant BMs a few times a week for more than a month.
 Then, it may be time to visit your doctor.
 They’ll conduct tests to discover the underlying causes of these floating BMs, and may test you to determine what vitamins and minerals you are deficient in.

-If you are only spotting a brown cloud every now and again, your gassy foods are to blame.
+Only spotting a brown cloud every now and again?
+Your gassy foods are to blame.
 Rather than a doctor’s visit, it’s time to lay off the beans.
-And if you’re looking to feel more comfortable on the John, upgrade your pooping position with a TUSHY Ottoman.